 This time, FIFA has gone bigger than ever.
 Alongside an official 18-track album featuring artists from around the world, the organization has selected a song designed to capture the energy and global spirit of the first 48-team World Cup.

-The track brings together two internationally recognized stars and aims to unite fans across continents through a shared passion for the game.
+The track brings together four internationally recognized stars and aims to unite fans across continents through a shared passion for the game.
 With millions expected to hear it, the official anthem will become part of World Cup history.

 What is the official song of the 2026 FIFA World Cup?